flycastusa/RiverFlowGraphExample/README.md

     };
     ```

-4. Start a local HTTP server so these files can be viewed in a web browser.
-One of the easiest ways to do this is to use the python built in HTTP server.
-Assuming you have Python installed, run the following command:
+3. Start a local HTTP server so these files can be viewed in a web browser.
+One of the easiest ways to do this is to use the Python built-in HTTP server

+    1. In a new terminal use the `cd` command to navigate to the directory where you cloned this repository
+    2. Assuming you have Python installed, run the command below.
+Instructions for installing Python and additional details are available [here](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server)

     ```bash
     # If Python version is 3.X